TheRoboticsClub/2015-ieee-delorean/Raspberry_Pi_Code/ROS_Raspberry/Updates.md

 This allows us to have the car ready to run at start, whete it is controlled by the web browser interface or another ros controller node like ps3 controller

+28, May 2018----------------------------------------------------------------------------------------------------------

+Today we made another gps odometry node.
+Finally, we were able to calculate heading and distance between 2 gps coordinate points using python.
+Now we have to implement this tool into a ROS python script.
+We have to save the current gps position and the old gps position from an older point in time so we can calculate de bearing and distance.